timwappenhans/timwappenhans.github.io/_pages/about.md

 In my PhD projects, I use experiments and original data to understand how large scale shifts like demographic and climate change shape political polarization.

+Please hit me up if you want to talk about my reasearch

+🐦 @timwapps`✉️ `tim.wappenhans@hu-berlin.de`